Best Travel Apps Every Traveller Needs In 2021

 Cons: There could be issues with the GPS

 This app is among the best discount travel apps.
 It finds hotel rooms at the last minute at lower prices.
-If you are flexible or just happen to need a room at the last moment, you can take advantage of the heavily discounted room rates.
+If you are flexible or just happen to need a room at the last moment, you can take advantage of the heavily discounted room rates that the app offers.

 Pros: Great discounts and the more you use the app, the better the deals get